Anna van der Breggen: 2020: Third Giro win and Worlds double

 The following month van der Breggen won the Giro Rosa, becoming the fourth woman to win three editions of the race.
 She went into the lead on the penultimate eighth stage, where she was pipped to the stage win by Elisa Longo Borghini after the pair went clear of the rest of the leading group on the final climb, taking the pink jersey from Katarzyna Niewiadoma, who in turn had inherited it after previous leader van Vleuten crashed out of the race on the previous day.
 Later that month, at the UCI Road World Championships in Imola, van der Breggen was crowned world time trial champion for the first time, having previously taken four silver medals in the event: she finished ahead of Marlen Reusser and van Dijk after reigning champion Dygert crashed out of the race.
 She went on to win a second road race world title, following and overhauling an acceleration by van Vleuten with an attack over the top of the penultimate climb of the Cima Gallisterna with 40 km to the finish, and taking victory with a margin of 1 minute 40 seconds over silver and bronze medallists van Vleuten and Longo Borghini.
 In doing so she became only the second rider in history to win world titles in the time trial and the road race in the same year, after Jeannie Longo in 1995.
 Shortly after the Worlds, van der Breggen set a new record for wins at Flèche Wallonne when she won the race for a sixth time, moving one clear of Vos, outclimbing Cecilie Uttrup Ludwig and Demi Vollering up the final ascent of the Mur de Huy to clinch victory.

 2021: Fourth Giro win, retirement

 In 2021, van der Breggen won her fourth Giro Donne, as well as other races including La Flèche Wallonne Féminine (for a record seventh time), the Vuelta a Burgos Feminas, and Omloop Het Nieuwsblad.
 She also won the Dutch National Time Trial Championships for the second time.
 At the Tokyo 2020 Olympics, she won a bronze medal in the time trial competition, before retiring from professional competition.

 Directeur sportif role

 Following her retirement, van der Breggen worked as a directeur sportif for her final professional team, UCI Women's WorldTeam SD Worx.

 Return to professional competition

 In June 2024, van der Breggen announced that she would be returning to the professional peloton for the 2025 season with her former team, Team SD Worx–Protime.

+In June 2026, van der Breggen won stage 4 of the Giro d'Italia Women, which was an mountain individual time trial, by 1 minute and 4 seconds.
+This win gave her the lead in the race and the maglia rosa, as well as being her first stage win in the Giro d'Italia Women since 2021.